4.8 Active Transport

 Vesicle Transport

 Some molecules, such as proteins, are too large to pass through the plasma membrane, regardless of their concentration inside and outside the cell.
-Very large molecules cross the plasma membrane with a different sort of help, called .
+Very large molecules cross the plasma membrane with a different sort of help, called vesicle transport.
 Vesicle transport requires energy input from the cell, so it is also a form of active transport.
 There are two types of vesicle transport: endocytosis and exocytosis.
 Both types are shown in Figure 4.8.3.

 Image shows a artist's rendition of a cell performing endo and exo cytosis.
 On the left side of the diagram, the cell is taking in large molecules through the plasma membrane by forming a vesicle around the particle.
 This is endocytosis.
 On the right side of the diagram, large molecules are exiting the cell by arriving in vesicles that fuse with the membrane to release their contents.
 This is exocytosis.